The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 Entry into Switzerland is allowed for: Entry is partially open for citizens and permanent residents of Italy

 The government of Switzerland has imposed these measures to reduce the spread of COVID-19:

 Last checked on 9/26/22.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations closer to the travel date of your train to Geneva from Rome closer to your date of departure here here.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations closer to the travel date of your train to Geneva from Rome.

 There are a few train stations in Geneva to start your route from including Genève and Geneva.
 In Rome you have a few train station options to choose from for your arrival including Roma Termini, Roma Tiburtina and Roma Ostiense.